-- Maternity leave: female employees are entitled to paid leave of 70 calendar days before the child is expected and 70 calendar days after the child is born.
+• Maternity leave: female employees are entitled to paid leave of 70 calendar days before the child is expected and 70 calendar days after the child is born.
 Paid maternity leave is increased to 84 days prior to the birth where more than one child is expected, and 86 days after the birth for a difficult birth or 110 days where more than one child is born.
 During maternity leave a woman receives a maternity allowance in the amount of 100 per cent of her average monthly salary from the State Social Insurance Fund.
 However, the amount of the allowance is limited and reviewed annually.
-For instance, the amount for 2014 is no greater than approximately 49,000 roubles per month. - Child-care leave: parents, grandparents, or other relatives can request child-care leave to care for a child who is less than three years old.
-During child-care leave a person receives an allowance until the child is one-and-a-half years old in the amount of 40 per cent of his or her average monthly salary.
+For instance, the amount for 2016 is capped at approximately 59,800 roubles per month.

+- Childcare leave: parents, grandparents, or other relatives can request child-are leave to care for a child who is less than three years old.
+During childcare leave a person receives an allowance until the child is one-and-a-half years old in the amount of 40 per cent of his or her average monthly salary.
 The amount of the allowance is also limited and reviewed annually.
-For instance, the amount for 2014 is capped at 18,000 roubles per month. - Leave for employees who adopt a child: an employee who adopts a child is entitled to a period of leave that commences on the date of the adoption and continues until 70 calendar days after the date of the adoption, or 110 calendar days where two or more children are adopted.
+For instance, the amount for 2016 is capped at approximately 53,880 roubles per month. - Leave for employees who adopt a child: an employee who adopts a child is entitled to a period of leave that commences on the date of the adoption and continues until 70 calendar days after the date of the adoption, or 110 calendar days where two or more children are adopted.
 A parent may request childcare leave to care for an adopted child who is less than three years old.
-The amount of the allowance is the same as for employees on maternity leave and child-care leave. - Leave for employees who care for disabled children: parents who care for a disabled child are entitled to an additional four days off a month, which can be used by one parent or divided between both parents.
-Compensation payable for the additional days off is equal to the amount of the average (daily) salary of the employee concerned. - Sick leave (see question 21). - Annual paid vacation (see question 20).

-• Leave without pay: an employer is obliged to grant leave without pay to the employee for legitimate reasons (eg, family reasons).
+The amount of the allowance is the same as for employees on maternity leave and childcare leave. - Leave for employees who care for disabled children: parents who care for a disabled child are entitled to an additional four days off a month, which can be used by one parent or divided between both parents.
+Compensation payable for the additional days off is equal to the amount of the average (daily) salary of the employee concerned. - Sick leave (see question 22). - Annual paid vacation (see question 21). - Leave without pay: an employer is obliged to grant leave without pay to the employee for legitimate reasons (eg, family reasons).
 Additionally, the employee and the employer may agree to a more prolonged leave without pay.
 Certain categories of employees, for example, disabled employees or old-age pensioners, are entitled to unpaid leave at their request for the term specified in the Labour Code for each category (up to 60 calendar days per year).

-23 What employee benefits are prescribed by law?
+24 What employee benefits are prescribed by law?

-See questions 20 to 22 regarding paid vacation and holidays, sick pay and maternity-related benefits.
+See questions 21 to 23 regarding paid vacation and holidays, sick pay and maternity-related benefits.